-- More detailed information can be found on the University of Maryland CATT Lab webpage.
+- More detailed information can be found on the University of Maryland

 RITIS is being used for system operations and monitoring.
 As use becomes more common across the state, case studies will be shared to demonstrate capabilities.
-At this time, there are two example case studies that used the RITIS data:
+At this time, there are three example case studies that used the RITIS data:

 RITIS training sessions provided by the University of Maryland are available below to those interested in learning more.

 - Performance Chart and User Delay Cost Analysis Tools: